intelligentplant/IndustrialAppStore.ClientTools.DotNet/docs/data-core-api-client/README.md

 # What is Data Core?

 Data Core is Intelligent Plant's data access API for industrial process and alarm & event data.
-It is primarily used by apps on the [Industrial App Store](https://appstore.intelligentplant.com), but can also be used to integrate with standalone Intelligent Plant applications.
+It is primarily used by apps on the [Industrial App Store](https://appstore.intelligentplant.com), but can also be used by on-premises applications to access data via the local network (see below for details).

 # Configuration